 ABS MEETINGS CODE OF CONDUCT

 ABS meetings, open to ABS members and those interested in the science of animal behavior, are among the most respected scientific meetings in the animal behavior community.
 ABS is committed to providing a safe, productive and welcoming environment for all meeting participants and ABS staff.
-All participant, including, but not limited to, attendees, speakers, volunteers, exhibitors, ABS staff, and service providers, are expected to abide by this ABS Meetings Code of Conduct.
+We aim to promote a community where everyone feels safe asking questions, exploring existing ideas and generating new ones.
+All participants, including, but not limited to, attendees, speakers, volunteers, exhibitors, ABS staff, and service providers, are expected to abide by this ABS Meetings Code of Conduct.
 This Code of Conduct applies to all ABS meeting-related events including those sponsored by organizations other than ABS but held in conjunction with ABS events, in public or private facilities.

-- Communicate openly with respect for others, critiquing ideas rather than individuals.
+Communicate openly with respect for others, critiquing ideas rather than individuals.
+Note that critical examination of ideas and conclusions does not, by itself, constitute hostile conduct or harassment.

 - Harassment, intimidation or discrimination in any form will not be tolerated.